Liam Hogan: Gateshead

 On 17 May 2016, Hogan signed for National League club Gateshead on a free transfer.
 On 30 July 2016, Hogan scored his first goal for the club in a 3–2 preseason victory at home to Boston United which won Gateshead the game.
 Hogan became club captain ahead of the 2016–17 season, making his competitive debut on 6 August 2016, as Gateshead beat Chester 3–0 in the first game of the season.

 Salford City

 In May 2017 he joined Salford City.
 At the end of the 2017–18 season he was named Player's Player of the Year by his fellow Salford players.
 During his time with the club he captained them to two promotions, the second of them securing the club's first promotion to the Football League, played 105 games and scored seven goals.

 Stockport County

-In February 2020 he moved to Stockport County, signing a two and a half year contract.
+In February 2020 he moved to Stockport County, signing a two-and-a-half-year contract.
 He scored his first goal for the club on his debut.

 Oldham Athletic

 Hogan signed for newly relegated National League club Oldham Athletic on 1 June 2022 on a two-year contract.

+On 27 September 2024, he departed the club having had his contract terminated by mutual consent.

+Rochdale

+On 27 September 2024, he joined Rochdale on a contract until the end of the 2024-2025 season, just hours after leaving their local rivals Oldham Athletic.

+His younger brother Scott began his career with the Dale and returned to the club for the 2013-2014 season.